apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_list-ops.md

 ### Options

 ```
-  -A, --all-namespace     If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces    If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
   -h, --help              help for list-ops
       --name string       The OpsRequest name to get the details.
   -o, --output format     prints the output in the specified format.
 Allowed values: table, json, yaml, wide (default table)